King's Lynn South

 Gayton Road station opened on 1 July 1887.
 It was closed on 2 March 1959

-Gayton Road station had two platforms and was sited below the road level we see today on the B1145 at Bawsey.
+Gayton Road station had two platforms and was situated below the road level we see today on the B1145 at Bawsey.

-When the station was open there was a bridge that went over the road and the railway ran underneath and through the now waste management yard at Bawsey.
+When the station was open, a bridge went over the road, and the railway ran underneath and through the now waste management yard at Bawsey.

-Today there is remains of the platforms luckily hidden away in the over growth so lucky graffiti artists have left this old wonder alone and please keep it that way.
+Today there are remains of the platforms, luckily hidden away in the overgrowth, so luckily, graffiti artists have left this old wonder alone, and please keep it that way.

-The station buildings have all gone all that remains is a small brick part of what looks to be a old waiting room.
+The station buildings have all gone.
+All that remains is a small brick part of what looks to be an old waiting room.